Redevelopment & Preservation

 In 2013, the Department of Natural Resources and Environmental Control, in collaboration with Delaware City, conducted a planning process to revitalize the Historic Fort DuPont Complex into a vibrant mixed-use community, fully integrated with adjacent Delaware City.

 The Fort DuPont Redevelopment and Preservation Corporation was created July 23rd, 2014 when former Governor Jack Markell signed House Bill 310 into law.
-Sponsored by Representative Valerie Longhurst and Senator Nicole Poore, the legislation defined the powers of the Corporation, outlines the form of its Board of Directors, and established an Advisory Council to the Board.
+Sponsored by Representative Valerie Longhurst and Senator Nicole Poore, the legislation defined the powers of the Corporation and outlined the form of its Board of Directors.
 Executive Director Jeff Randol was hired in 2015.

 The General Assembly recognized that the Fort DuPont Complex along the Delaware River adjacent to Delaware City has enormous potential.
 It could be a sustainable, mixed-use community producing revenue, jobs, housing choices and recreational and other amenities while preserving its historic character and the surrounding environment.